 “Technology is a useful servant but a dangerous master.”~Christian Lous Lange

-My passion for technology is driven by my one of my life goals, which is to make the world and its network a safer place than I found it.
-I do this partly by focusing on what ways we can be more secure with our day to day online activities and how to prevent cyber disasters from happening.
+My passion for technology is driven by my one of my life goals, which is to make the cyber world a safer place than I found it.
+I do this primarily by focusing on what ways we can be more secure with our day to day online activities and how to prevent cyber disasters from happening.
 This can range from simple password management, using public workstaions as little as possible, or maybe just waiting an hour to post that picture of you and the family at dinner.

-For accountability sake if nothing else, a bigger goal of mine is to have an international cyber-security firm.
+A bigger goal of mine is to have an international cyber-security firm.
 Focused on the protection of consumers and businesses allowing them to communicate and transact with complete peace of mind.
 Imagine having an elite group of legal and white hats at your disposal to bring malicious hackers to justice.
-Think of it like the digital law enforcement agency that isn't bound to any single government, like Anonymous.
+Think of it like the digital law enforcement agency that isn't bound to any single government.
 There is nothing that makes my blood boil faster than knowing someone got scammed or robbed and they can't do anything about it due to lack of enforcement or resources.

-“Passwords are like underwear... don’t let people see it, change it very often, and you shouldn’t share it with strangers.”~ Chris Pirillo
+“Passwords are like underwear... do not let people see it, change it very often, and you shouldn’t share it with strangers.”~ Chris Pirillo

-When I am not fighting cyber crime or assisting people with daily technical operations I like to travel and spend quality time with my family.
+When I am not fighting cyber crime or assisting people with daily technical operations I like to travel to experience new places and food with my family.
 I have a son and 3 "fur-children", so things are never dull around this house.
-My son (name release pending) is the newest addition to our family and I am so excited to see what kind of person he becomes.
-I have a husky named Draco, yes after Draco Malfoy; a sheltie named Peanut which just by looking at him you'll get it; and an orange cat named Ozcar.
+My son Landon is the newest addition to our family and I am so excited to see what kind of person he becomes.
+I have a husky named Draco, yes from Harry Potter; a sheltie named Peanut which just by looking at him you'll get it; and an orange cat named Ozcar.
 Being a cat you can image the savage-like behavior he has, especially towards Draco who assumes he always wants to play.